 Employees are not required to be over 18 years of age to sell UV tanning services.
 However, the UV artificial tanning ban also applies to employees.
 Business owners must be aware that youth staff are not allowed to purchase or use ultraviolet artificial tanning services.

 It is important for business owners to properly train all staff regarding the Act and Regulation and make sure they understand what the requirements and penalties are.

 All artificial tanning facilities are required to use the signage noted below.
 The signs must be posted at all:

 - points of sale – at each cash register facing both the employee and customer

 - points of service – in all rooms with a UV emitting device

 All signage must be clearly visible, unobstructed and kept in good condition.

-Download the tanning facility signage (PDF, 4.2 MB) Print them off, trim to size and post them up as required.
+Download the tanning facility signage (PDF, 4.2 MB).
+Print them off, trim to size and post them as required.